Perspective of Trade

-At its core, business is about managing people to come together and make something so valuable that people are willing to exchange their own wealth for it.
+At its core, entrepreneurship is about leading people to come together and make something so valuable that people are willing to exchange their own wealth for it.

 The great challenge of entrepreneurship is that you have to get everything right.